blakesouthwood/Python-Switch-Case/README.md

 JavaScript, C, C++.
 Most importantly it does retain use of ==  for matching rather than using a case("word") look which I considered initially; though I may add that option soon.

+Just did one level deep nested switch.
+Will do three levels deep today.